You Can Start Preparing For CMMC 2.0 Compliance Now

 - Applying the most advanced cybersecurity standards and third-party assessment requirements to contractors who support the DoD’s highest priority programs (generally the prime contractors); and

-- Increasing DoD oversight of professional and ethical standards in the assessment ecosystem, rather than leaving it all to the CMMC Accreditation Body.
+- Increasing DoD oversight of professional and ethical standards in the assessment ecosystem, rather than leaving it all to the Cyber AB (formerly known as the CMMC Accreditation Body.)

 Together, these strategic enhancements intend to serve three primary purposes, including: